Specific objective : Urgent support of a population in times of famine, in villages in Samburu territory, more than 36 families.

 Location: North Kenya, Samburu County, main villages Lerata and Sereolini.

 Local partners: Deputy Governor of County Samburu, NGO partner Nomad Doctors.

 Description of activities: Purchase and distribution of basic foodstuffs and distribution to at least 300 people for 1 meal per day for 2 months.

-Project status: ON GOING
+Project status: OVER

 Situation Summary: July 2020